Movie tie-ins are a popular food marketing trick that can make you buy stupid things you just don't need and aren't good for you!

 Minions limited edition Banana Berry Cereal

-GoGurt Minion Jokes Ad
+GoGurt Minions Jokes Ad

 Minions Love Chiquita Bananas